Gubbio: Late Middle Ages

+He was succeeded by his son Guidantonio da Montefeltro, who repelled the forces of Braccio Fortebracci, allied with the Gabrielli faction.
+In 1420 Gubbio received Pope Martin V returning from Florence, and in 1433 Emperor Sigismund returning from Rome.
+Guidantonio died in 1443, leaving power to his son Oddantonio, who held it only a few months but received the ducal title.
+He was succeeded by Federico, a distinguished and capable duke, under whom the ducal palace was constructed.

+In 1485 Guidobaldo I, son of Battista Sforza, succeeded to power.
+During his rule the Duchy of Urbino was attacked by Cesare Borgia.
+Gubbio, having risen in favor of Guidobaldo, was occupied by Galeotto Malatesta and compelled to receive Borgia, who installed his governor Vandino de Vandinis of Faenza.
+After the death of Pope Alexander VI in 1503 and the fall of the Borgia, Gubbio rose again in support of Guidobaldo, who regained control.

 In the 1400s, there was a major economic revival of the city of Gubbio, and accordingly the demand for grain and other agricultural produce increased.
 Again, land was cleared for cultivation, and peasants were encouraged to do so by the Comune: at one point, peasants were given an extremely favorable contract: a peasant who cleared more than three mine in a single year was granted ownership of that land as well as its harvest.
-The Comune issued an edict in 1422 stipulating that all landowners must have their lands sown with "good grain" or face a large fine in the Camera Comunale.
+The Comune issued an edict in 1422 stipulating that all landowners must have their lands sown with good grain or face a large fine in the Camera Comunale.
 These indicate how strong the demand was for grain.
 Also, flax and hemp were cultivated, indicating the commercial demand from the city.
 By the end of the 1400s, so much land had been turned over to farmland that shepherds's complaints are recorded saying that they could no longer find suitable pastureland and had to take their flocks into the Marche.

-With the decline of the political prestige of the Gabrielli, Gubbio was thereafter incorporated into the territories of the House of Montefeltro.
-The lord of Urbino, Federico da Montefeltro rebuilt the ancient Palazzo Ducale in Gubbio, incorporating in it a studiolo veneered with intarsia like his studiolo at Urbino.